 - Trauma or surgery – eg: injury to the pancreas or surgical removal of the pancreas.

 - Some genetic disorders – eg: Down's syndrome, Turner's syndrome, and some muscular dystrophies.

 Further support and information

-It is important for people with diabetes to have broad support from areas such as family, partners, healthcare professionals and diabetes support groups.
-Information and diabetic supplies can be obtained from Diabetes New Zealand – a nationwide, non-governmental, non-profit, membership organisation.
+It is important for people with diabetes to have broad support from areas such as family, partners, healthcare professionals, and diabetes support groups.
+Information can be obtained from Diabetes New Zealand – a nationwide, non-governmental, non-profit, membership organisation.

 Diabetes New Zealand

 Freephone: 0800 DIABETES (0800 342 238) for general inquires and information.

 Diabetes New Zealand also provides support and information specifically aimed at young New Zealanders Many of its branches around the country host type 1 diabetes youth support groups (visit the Diabetes New Zealand website for details).

 Last Reviewed - August 2019